nick-casa/frame-filtering/README.md

 - Build the container with: `docker build --tag IMAGE_NAME`

 - Run the container with: `docker run --rm -it -p 8080:8080 -p 8081:8081 --name CONTAINER_NAME IMAGE_NAME`

+# Building Image on Azure

+1. Install the Azure CLI on your local machine and log in to your Azure account using `az login`.
+2. Create an ACR instance to store your Docker images.
+   `az acr create --resource-group myResourceGroup --name myRegistry --sku Basic`
+3. Use the Azure CLI to fetch login credentials for your ACR and configure Docker to use them.
+   `az acr login --name myRegistry`
+4. Tag your Docker image with the login server name of your ACR.
+   `docker tag IMAGE_NAME myRegistry.azurecr.io/IMAGE_NAME:v1`
+5. Upload your Docker image to the ACR.
+   `docker push myRegistry.azurecr.io/IMAGE_NAME:v1`
+6. Create an ACI instance with your Docker image from ACR.
+   `az container create --resource-group myResourceGroup --name myContainer --image myRegistry.azurecr.io/IMAGE_NAME:v1 --cpu 1 --memory 1.5 --registry-login-server myRegistry.azurecr.io --registry-username <acr-username> --registry-password <acr-password> --dns-name-label myLabel --ports 8080 8081`
+7. Check the status and logs of your container instance.
+   `az container logs --resource-group myResourceGroup --name myContainer`

+Replace placeholders (myResourceGroup, myRegistry, IMAGE_NAME, etc.) with actual resource names and credentials.

 # Frame-filtering